nikosanif/mean2.0-seed/README.md

-# Angular2 MEAN - QuickStart application with ExpressJS, MongoDB, Gulp and Typescript (Repository Pattern)
+# MEAN 2.0 - Seed with ExpressJS, MongoDB, Gulp and Typescript

-##Introduction

-ToDO

 ## Prerequisites